icytin/openhierarchy1.2_open-eplatform1.0.0/README.md

 #Get started with OpenHierarchy and the Open ePlatform

-This is a fork of the OpenHierarchy by Nordic Peak and the on-top-platform Open-ePlatform.
+This is a fork of the OpenHierarchy by Nordic Peak and the platform on top - Open-ePlatform.
 * http://openhierarchy.org/
 * https://github.com/Sundsvallskommun/Open-ePlatform
 * http://www.oeplatform.org/

-The purpose with this project is to simplify the steps needed to get started working with this framework and addons.
+The purpose with this project is to simplify the steps needed to get started working with this platform.

 ## Set up the project
 1. Eclipse (Tested with Juno)